vinceskahan/v5wiki/gw1000-recipe.md

 ## What do you need?

 At the very least you need a GW1000.
 Then you can add any number of sensors.
+You will also need a computer on which to run weeWX.

 | cost | description | example model | source |
 |---|---|---|---|